0ntu/MANA/README.md

 # UF MANA

-An energy-aware scheduling web application for University of Florida students.
+An energy-aware scheduling web application for students prone to burnout.

 ## Tech Stack